Religious Education for Children and Youth

 In order to ensure that our children are well grounded in the many different aspects of our religious tradition, we have chosen three basic areas of religious education content with which we want our children to be familiar.
 We call these areas Pillars: Unitarian Universalist Identity, World Religions, and Judeo-Christian Heritage.
 Using this approach, our children can build on what they have already learned without structured learning becoming obviously repetitive.

-Contact Kristin Worthington, our Director of Lifespan Religious Education (firstname.lastname@example.org), anytime.
+To get more information and register, contact Kristin Worthington, our Director of Lifespan Religious Education (firstname.lastname@example.org).